 Equipment screening procedures may be found in section 1C.10.05.

-Purchase Orders over $3,000 shall contain all flowdown clauses as required by the Federal Acquisition Regulations (FAR).
+Purchase Orders $10,000 or greater (2 CFR § 200.67 – Micro-purchase, Memorandum Statutory Changes to the Micro-Purchase 6/20/2018) shall contain all flowdown clauses as required by the Federal Acquisition Regulations (FAR).
 These flowdown clauses will be attached to Purchase Orders by the Central Purchasing Office (CPO).

 On all procurements involving the use of federal funds, the CPO shall ensure that the following certifications are in place when applicable: